ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 TLS Connection
 --------------

-To connect ntopng with ClickHouse using a secure TCP connection, first, create the server certificate with the following command:
+In order to connect ntopng with ClickHouse using a secure TCP connection, first, create the server certificate with the following command:

 .. code:: bash